-The tamariki enjoy a very nurturing environment where they can feel safe and secure to explore and develop at their own pace.
+The tamariki enjoy a safe and nurturing environment where they build strong relationships with their caregivers, which allows them to learn and develop at their own pace.
 The Kaki team believe in the RIE philosophy where each infant is trusted to be an initiator and an explorer; eager to learn what he or she is ready for.
 The emphasis is on respectful practice and this is demonstrated in every interaction.
 Child to teacher ratios are kept low to allow maximum one on one time and encourage children to form secure, trusting relationships with their caregivers.

 The Tui Group

-Our Tui group provides education for children of (approximately) 2 – 3 years of age.
+Our Tui group is for children of (approximately) 2 – 3 years of age.
 We recognise the huge amount of physical and cognitive development that occurs in this age group, and provide a dedicated group with specialised care and a targeted curriculum.